|Nutritional Guidelines (per serving)|

 They have eggs, cheese, potatoes, and veggies all in one!
 Using prepared frozen tater tots or hash browns saves you time and tastes delicious.
 You could also use cooked and chopped potatoes if you have some on hand.

 You can totally customize these omelet bites to your liking.
 Add different veggies like peppers and onions.
 You can also use different cheeses like pepper jack, gouda, or gruyere.
-Bacon, sausage, or ham also make a great addition to these cups and add an addition punch of protein.
+Bacon, sausage, or ham also make a great addition to these cups and add an additional punch of protein.
 Just make sure to fully cook any meat before adding them to the cups as the eggs will cook faster than raw meat will.

 It's really important to make sure you completely thaw the frozen tater tots and the spinach.
 You want the least amount of water in the cups as possible.
 Make sure to drain the spinach as well.
-Also make sure to completely grease each muffin tin to help get a crispy crust that will pop out of the muffin tin easily.
+Also, make sure to completely grease each muffin tin to help get a crispy crust that will pop out of the muffin tin easily.

 You can freeze these omelets after you cook them and reheat them later.
 They are definitely best when they are fresh.
 You can easily cut this recipe into smaller portions and just fill part of your muffin pan.
 You can also make a larger batch if you are looking to serve them at a brunch buffet.

-- Preheat the oven to 350 F.
+Preheat the oven to 350 F.

-- Top each omelet with an equal amount of the thawed, drained spinach and the shredded cheddar.
+Top each omelet with an equal amount of the thawed, drained spinach and the shredded cheddar.

-- Let the omelet bites cool slightly and then use a knife separate the omelets from the muffin tin.
+Let the omelet bites cool slightly and then use a knife separate the omelets from the muffin tin.
 Serve with hot sauce or a garnish of chives if you wish.